-Born in Mumbai on November 15th 1986 she was brought up in Hyderabad as a religious Shia Muslim.
+Born in Mumbai on November 15th, 1986 she was brought up in Hyderabad as a religious Shia Muslim.
 She was trained by her sports journalist father and other members of the family and she began her tennis career in 2003.
-She is now the highest ranked female tennis player ever from India and the first Indian woman to win a Grand Slam title, having won the Australian Open Mixed Doubles in 2009 with partner Mahesh Bhupathi.
+She is now the highest-ranked female tennis player ever from India and the first Indian woman to win a Grand Slam title, having won the Australian Open Mixed Doubles in 2009 with partner Mahesh Bhupathi.

-Mirza's tennis career has always been marred by controversy.
-She is a practising Muslim who prays five times a day and fasts during Ramadan so there were many complaints about her short tennis clothes.
+Mirza’s tennis career has always been marred by controversy.
+She is a practicing Muslim who prays five times a day and fasts during Ramadan so there were many complaints about her short tennis clothes.
 Muslim religious leaders said a Muslim girl should never wear mini skirts and the more famous she became the more photographs there appeared of her in the papers in provocative poses and some groups said she should not wear such revealing clothes.

 Her views at a press conference in 2005 on safe sex got her into trouble and it was said that she was a corrupting influence on the youth in India.
 She quickly had to clarify that she did not approve of pre-marital sex.

 When she was watching a match in the Hopman Cup with her bare feet on the table in front her picture appeared and it was noticed there was a small flag on the table.
 She was branded as someone who had insulted the national flag and she was nearly prosecuted.

 Her doubles partnership with Israeli player Shahar Peer also got her into trouble as Israel was perceived to be anti-Muslim.